 The American Meteorological Society wanted a page with a different, up-to-date theme to announce its centennial celebration.

 I led design and development based on stakeholder needs.
 I used Bootstrap 4, in keeping with their current Bootstrap 3 code base, with a large amount of custom SASS and Gulp tooling.
 Currently a teaser for the event, this page will develop further and include more content as the year progresses.

 While I love the power of advanced libraries and frameworks, I always try to keep in mind what tools are actually necessary for a job and what can be done with the basics.

-I wanted to create a responsive portfolio without any overhead that showcases my abilities in HTML, CSS, and JS.
-As such, all the animations, including this slider, are coded by hand.
+I wanted to create a responsive portfolio without any overhead that showcases my abilities in HTML, CSS, and vanilla JS.

 We do ten before lunch.
 We cut them.
 We tag them.
 We place them in a small pyramid so they don’t roll off the tray.

 “Whoo,” says Charles, as he pulls off his mask.
 The top one is still beating, and I look at it a while before pulling off my own.
 The patient gets up, and he looks too, and we’re all just staring as the heart slows and then stops.

 When I dream of my brother, I still see him at thirteen, running away from me in a game of tag, his long ropey legs making wide half-circles, his feet barely touching the ground.
 I feel the tightness of my own limitations in my lungs, and I wake with his sweat on my skin, his adrenaline in my blood.

 The last time I saw him, he was twenty-eight and he was bordering on a deep sickness.